hfoffani/Advanced-Lane-Lines/writeup_report.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the code cell of the IPython notebook located in "./image-proc.ipynb" with the title *Compute the camera calibration using chessboard images*.
+The code for this step is contained in the code cell of the IPython notebook located in "./image-proc.ipynb" with the title **Compute the camera calibration using chessboard images**.

 I use a set of known images of a chessboard for which the cv2 library provides a useful API to calibrate images.
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

+\pagebreak

 ![Undistorted][image01]

+\pagebreak

 ### Pipeline (single images)

+_Note: Points 2 and 3 are flipped because that is the order in the image pipeline I have implemented._

 #### 1. Provide an example of a distortion-corrected image.